 Nevertheless we have not used this right, but endure all things lest we hinder the gospel of Christ.

 Paul’s team did not insist on their right to receive financial support from the Corinthian church.
 He worked as a tentmaker (Acts 18:3; 20:34; 2 Th 3:8).
 They chose to support themselves, not to receive undue criticism.
-They were in it for the money.
+They were not in it for the money.

 1 Corinthians 4:11, To the present hour we both hunger and thirst, and we are poorly clothed, and beaten, and homeless.
 12Andwe labor, working with our own hands.
 Being reviled, we bless; being persecuted, we endure;